Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Yun Ji-chung Paul (1759–1791): Yun Ji-chung Paul, the first Chosun martyr killed for his Catholic faith, was born in 1759 to a noble family in Jinsan, Jeolla-do.
+Yun Ji-chung Paul (1759-1791).
+The first Chosun martyr killed for his Catholic faith, was born in 1759 to a noble family in Jinsan, Jeolla-do.
 Yun Ji-heon Francis, who was martyred during the Shinyu Persecution of 1801, was his younger brother.

 In 1783, Yun passed the first state examination and learned about Catholicism for the first time through his cousin Jung Yak Yong John.
 After being baptized in 1787, he preached the Catholic doctrine to his mother, younger brother, and cousin Kwon Sang Yeon James.
 He also kept in touch with Yoo Hang Geom Augustine to keep up mission work.

 In 1791, Bishop Gouvea of Beijing ordered a ban on traditional ancestral rites within his diocese.
 Yun Ji Chung and Kwon Sang Yeon, in accordance with the Church's commands, set their families ancestral tablets on fire.
 Chung's mother died the following year.
 She requested to receive a Catholic funeral which her son duly provided for her.
 These actions angered the royal family.

 News of Yun's actions led to dispute in the royal court.
 In the end, Jeongjo backed the Noron faction push to oppress Catholicism and ordered the arrest of Yun and Kwon.

-The governor of Jinsan went to Yun's house.
-He discovered the absence of the family's ancestral plates.
+The governor of Jinsan went to Yun's house and discovered the absence of the family's ancestral plates.
 At the time the pair were in hiding.
 Upon hearing that Yuns's uncle had been taken into custody they handed themselves into the authorities.

 In the face of calls to renounce their Catholic faith the pair refused.
 The governor judged that getting them to abandon their religion was beyond him.
 They were sent to a government building in Jeonju.
 The pair continued to refuse apostasy despite interrogation and torture.
 An official report on the situation was delivered to the royal court.
 Opinion within the court was in favour of the death penalty.
 Jeongjo supported this view and ordered their execution.
 On the 8th of the December 1791 Yun and Kwon were beheaded.

 This episode is referred to as the 'Jinsan incident'.